almostearthling/when-command/ROADMAP.md

   - Force indicator icon on :ok:
   - export tasks and conditions :ok:
   - import tasks and conditions :ok:
+* Regexp match for shell command results (in both tasks and conditions) :ok:

 ## 2) To *Working* Alpha Release